 How come we still have these issues?

 For more than 10 years ABC has actually been referenced in ITIL.
 In “Planning to implement Service Management” and in the toolkit of ITIL Practitioner.
 (But it seems nobody reads these books because they’re not needed to gain ITIL Expert level certificates!)
 Both of these books also strongly reference organizational change management (OCM) which is a sorely needed skill to address these ABC issues and a sorely needed skill in these times of rapid and continual change.
-It seems like too little has been, and is being done, to address ABC or OCM.
+It seems like too little has been, and is being done, to address the ABC of ICT or OCM.
 And this doesn’t just apply to ITIL!
 Yet, like an earthquake, the damage that ABC can do to the structures and frameworks you’re putting in place to support your organization’s digital transformation can be significant.

 But how serious an earthquake?
 I decided to look up the Richter Scale of earthquake severity and equate this to the magnitude of the potential impact.
 I decided to score it as a 6.